jereminius/loxonebackup/README.md

 # Loxone Backup

-It is a tool for making and archiving daily backups of your Loxone Miniserver.
+A tool for making and archiving daily backups of your Loxone Miniserver.

 # How to use?
 ## Docker